apache/pulsar/site2/docs/client-libraries-java.md

 boolean|`autoUpdatePartitions`|If `autoUpdatePartitions` is enabled, a consumer subscribes to partition increasement automatically.<br/><br/>**Note**: this is only for partitioned consumers.|true boolean|`replicateSubscriptionState`|If `replicateSubscriptionState` is enabled, a subscription state is replicated to geo-replicated clusters.|false

-You can use a non-default configuration by setting up configurable parameters.
+You can configure parameters if you do not want to use the default configuration.
 For a full list, see the Javadoc for the {@inject: javadoc:ConsumerBuilder:/client/org/apache/pulsar/client/api/ConsumerBuilder} class.

-An example is as follows:
+The following is an example.

 ```java
 Consumer consumer = client.newConsumer()